Electric-Coin-Company/zcash-android-wallet-sdk/docs/PUBLISHING.md

 Production releases can be consumed using the instructions in the [README.MD](../README.md).
 Note that production releases can include alpha or beta designations.

 Automated production releases require a manual trigger of the GitHub action and a manual step inside the Sonatype dashboard.
 To do a production release:
-1. Update the [CHANGELOG](../CHANGELOG.md) and [MIGRATIONS](../MIGRATIONS.md) for any new changes since the last production release.
+1. Update the [CHANGELOG](../CHANGELOG.md) for any new changes since the last production release.
 1. Run the [release deployment](https://github.com/zcash/zcash-android-wallet-sdk/actions/workflows/deploy-release.yml).
 1. Log into Maven Central and release the deployment.
     1. Check the contents of the staging repository, to verify it looks correct
     1. Close the staging repository
     1. Wait a few minutes and refresh the page
     1. Release the staging repository
-1. Confirm deployment succeeded by modifying the [ECC Wallet](https://github.com/zcash/zcash-android-wallet) to consume the new SDK version.
+1. Confirm deployment succeeded by modifying the [Zashi Wallet](https://github.com/Electric-Coin-Company/zashi-android) to consume the new SDK version.
 1. Create a new Git tag for the new release in this repository.
 1. Create a new pull request bumping the version to the next version (this ensures that the next merge to the main branch creates a snapshot under the next version number).

 # Manual Publishing
-See [ci.md](ci.md), which describes the continuous integration workflow for deployment and describes the secrets that would need to be configured in a repository fork.
+See [CI.md](CI.md), which describes the continuous integration workflow for deployment and describes the secrets that would need to be configured in a repository fork.

 ## One time only
 * Set up environment to [compile the SDK](https://github.com/zcash/zcash-android-wallet-sdk/#compiling-sources)